 NEXUS //

-After her studies at the Bauhaus University Weimar, she worked in Cologne, Berlin, London, and Zurich.
-In 2022, she founded studio:institute, believing in a practice that includes critical and transdisciplinary research where the intersectional lens on the built environment helps (re)discover and explore (new) typologies – between representation, negotiation, and appropriation.
-Parallel to her practice, Shehrazade is a PhD candidate at the Royal College of Art in London.
-Her research focuses on intersectional curatorial practices and space production in the Middle East, North Africa and Southwest Asia.
-Embedded in post/colonial studies, Arab and Afro-feminism, her research aims to create a new narrative and questions the historicity of space production in former colonies and how it relates to segregated urban spaces in contemporary Western society.
-Most recently, she has taught at École polytechnique fédérale de Lausanne – EPFL.
+Shehrazade Mahassini is an artist, architect, researcher and educator working at the nexus of architecture, art and curatorial practice.
+After graduating with a BA from the University of Applied Sciences in Cologne and an MSc from the Bauhaus University Weimar in Germany, she worked in Berlin, London, and Zurich.
+Her biography, born in France to a German-Syrian mother and a Moroccan father, always made her question cultural and space production in this increasingly globalised world.
+In 2022, she founded studio:institute, a spatial practice embedded in critical and transdisciplinary research, where the intersectional lens on the built environment helps (re)discover and explore (new) typologies – between representation, negotiation, and appropriation.
+Parallel to her practice, Shehrazade is a PhD candidate at the School of Architecture, Royal College of Art in London.
+Her research focuses on the colonial continuum of water extraction in Libya and the broader SWANA region.
+Embedded in decolonial studies, Arab and Afro-feminism, her research aims to create new narratives and questions the historicity of space production in former colonies and how it relates to segregated urban spaces in contemporary Western society.
+In 2023, she taught at the Superstudio at École Polytechnique Fédérale de Lausanne (EPFL).
+She is currently an associate lecturer at the Royal College of Art in London and at the Chair of Affective Architectures led by An Fonteyne at the ETH Zurich, and a visiting lecturer at the Institute for History and Theory of Architecture and the City led by Tatjana Schneider at the Technische Universität Braunschweig.